 TOTA Award Categories

-This person displays professionalism, leadership and service to the profession at the district and state level.
-This person has at least five years of experience in the field of OT, contributes above and beyond his/her typical job responsibilities, and demonstrates sustained membership to professional organizations including TOTA.
+This person displays professionalism, leadership, and service to the profession at the district and state level.
+This person has at least five years of experience in the field of OT, contributes above and beyond his/her typical job responsibilities, and demonstrates sustained membership in professional organizations including TOTA.
 This person demonstrates exceptional contributions to the profession with consideration of the following criteria: provides fieldwork supervision, supports capstone projects, contributes works to professional journals, and/or articles, volunteers in his/her community to further OT awareness, membership in additional professional associations, additional certifications (CHT, NDT, etc.) and demonstrates advocacy in the profession.
-Two separate honors will be awarded.

 Roster of Merit